tekpinar/correlationplus/README.md

 correlationplus contains three main scripts that you can use to calculate, visualize and analyze dynamical correlations of proteins.
-These correlations can be dynamical cross-correlations, linear mutual information or generalized correlations.
-You can use elastic network models or your your molecular dynamics trajectories for these visualizations and analyses.
+These correlations can be dynamical cross-correlations, linear mutual information.
+You can use elastic network models or your your molecular dynamics trajectories for calculation, visualizations and analyses.

 ## Installation